thebrandonallen/bp-block-users/README.md

 * BP Block Users is now loaded as a BuddyPress component.
 * Added a blocked users list table to `Users > All Users` admin screen.
 * Improved handling of blocked users.
+* The next version will require PHP 5.3+.

 ### 0.1.0 (2015-09-22) ###
 * Initial release.